 Chez Temporel • 25, rue Couillard • Free wi-fi • $ • A small café located down a quiet street, Chez Temporel has been a favourite among locals, artists, and writers for 40 years and is still going strong.
 Chez Temporel serves a light menu, and some of the best café and chocolate chaud in the city.
 The staff are friendly, speak English, and don’t mind customers who like to lounge, sip café au lait, and read.
 This venue also features live music on most weekends.

-Café-Bar Artefact • 8, rue Saint-Antoine • Free wi-fi • $$ • Located in Auberge Saint-Antoine, Café-Bar Artefact is decorated with artifacts dating back to the 17th, 18th, and 19th centuries, has comfortable seating, and one of the BEST chocolat chaud in the city.
+Café-Bar Artefact • 8, rue Saint-Antoine • Free wi-fi • $$ • Located in Auberge Saint-Antoine, Café-Bar Artefact is decorated with artefacts dating back to the 17th, 18th, and 19th centuries has comfortable seating, and one of the BEST chocolat chaud in the city.

 Chez Baguette & Cie • 217, rue Saint-Paul • Free wi-fi • $ • A small café on rue Saint-Paul, Baguette & Cie serves really good coffee, fresh croissants, and homemade meals.
 This café is more of a locals hotspot and a good choice for some quiet time.